soxueren/atsd/api/sql/README.md

 period(5 MINUTE, VALUE 0, EXTEND)
 ```

-In absence of `VALUE {n}` function period values at the beginning of the interval are interpolated with `NEXT` function, whereas values at the end are interpolated with `PREVIOUS` function.
+Otherwise, in absence of `VALUE {n}` function, `EXTEND` option sets period values at the beginning of the interval with `NEXT` function, whereas values at the end are set with `PREVIOUS` function.

 ```sql
 SELECT entity, period(5 MINUTE), avg(value)
   FROM "mpstat.cpu_busy" WHERE datetime > current_hour
 GROUP BY entity, period(5 MINUTE, LINEAR, EXTEND)
 ```

 ### `HAVING` Filter